ncatlab/nlab-content/pages/34.md

 [[!include table of category theories]]

 ## References

-For a very gentle introduction to higher category theory, try [The Tale of <em>n</em>-Categories](http://math.ucr.edu/home/baez/week73.html#tale), which begins in "week73" of This Week's Finds and goes on from there... keep clicking the links.
+For a very gentle introduction to higher category theory, try [The Tale of <em>n</em>-Categories](http://math.ucr.edu/home/baez/week73.html#tale), which begins in "week73" of This Week's Finds and goes on from there ...; keep clicking the links.

 For a slightly more formal but still pathetically easy introduction, try: